scgoody/python_course/README.md

-# Python Programming (CS 307 Jacksonville University) - Course Work & Projects
+# Python Programming Coursework & Projects
+This repo contains python coding assignments and projects completed in an undergraduate python programming course.

 ## Repo Structure
 ├── README.md # Overview of the project